Skip to main content

 Richard Proffitt

-May the moon rise and the sun set is a site specific installation produced by the Glucksman.
+May the moon rise and the sun set was a site specific installation by the artist Richard Proffitt produced by the Glucksman.

 Richard Proffitt’s previous exhibitions include TULCA 2017, Galway; Kevin Kavanagh Gallery, Dublin; Dada Post, Berlin; Galway International Arts Festival 2017; Sirius Arts Centre, Cobh; Castlefield Gallery, Manchester; and Dublin City Gallery The Hugh Lane.